briis/hass-weatherflow2mqtt/README.md

 This project monitors the UDP socket (50222) from a WeatherFlow Hub, and publishes the data to a MQTT Server.
 Data is formatted in a way that, it supports the [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) format for Home Assistant, so a sensor will created for each entity that WeatherFlow sends out, if you have MQTT Discovery enabled.

 Everything runs in a pre-build Docker Container, so installation is very simple, you only need Docker installed on a computer and a MQTT Server setup somewhere in your network.
-If you run the Supervised version of Home Assistant, you will have easy access to both.ß
+If you run the Supervised version of Home Assistant, you will have easy access to both.

 There is support for both the AIR & SKY devices and the TEMPEST device.